cloudflare/cloudflare-docs/products/cache/src/content/how-to/configure-cache-status-code.md

 ## Caching limits

-The maximum caching limit for Free, Pro, and Business customers is 512MB, and the maximum caching limit for Enterprise customers is 5GB.
-If you need to raise the limits, contact your Customer Success Manager.
+The maximum caching limit for Free, Pro, and Business customers is 512MB per unique file, and the maximum caching limit for Enterprise customers is 5GB per unique file.
+Enterprise customers that need to raise the limits, contact your Customer Success Manager.

 ## Edge TTL